btcpayserver/prestashop-plugin/README.md

 ### Quick Start Guide

-To get up and running with our plugin quickly, see the [GUIDE](GUIDE.md).
+To get up and running with our plugin quickly, see the [PrestaShop Guide on our documentation website](https://docs.btcpayserver.org/PrestaShop/).

 ## Contributing